Transforming Carbon Capture Technology: Peak-Absorption Targeted Photothermal Approach for Energy-Efficient CO₂ Desorption

 • Preparation of starting nanopowders: Non-toxic and low-cost sorbents, displaying high CO2 uptake capacity will be employed.
 These include activated carbon (AC), porous silica (SiL), silicon carbide (SiC) and silicon nitride (SiN)

-• Preparation of PT-active monoliths: Low-dimensional PT-active monolithic sorbents, ≤ 2 x 2x 2 cm, will be prepared.
+• Preparation and characterization of PT-active monoliths: Low-dimensional PT-active monolithic sorbents, ≤ 2 x 2x 2 cm, will be prepared.
 Composite monoliths will be prepared from a sorbent-PT nanoparticles mixture using freeze casting (FC), Pickering emulsion templating (PiET), sol-gel (SG) method, by subsequent incorporation, dip-coating, co-precipitation and sputtering of PT-nanoparticles on the surface of pure sorbent monoliths

 Work Package 2: Modelling of the photothermally active monolith sorbent’s structure, heat propagation and desorption kinetics: